f5devcentral/f5-agility-labs-xc/docs/class9/lab2.rst

 A valid F5 Distributed Cloud authentication token before it can be added as a provider.

-1- Browse to your Distributed Cloud console at **https://f5-xc-lab-mcn.console.ves.volterra.io/** and sign in to the **f5-xc-lab-mcn** domain using the ephemeral account credentials, as described in the introduction section of this lab guide.
+1- Browse to your Distributed Cloud console at **https://f5-xc-lab-mcn.console.ves.volterra.io** and sign as described in the introduction section of this lab guide (the domain is  **f5-xc-lab-mcn** and the suggested ephemeral account password is **Canada123!**).

 +----------------------------------------------+
 | .. image:: _static/tenantlogin2.png          |